Hannah M. Schroer

 Jake is an attorney in the firm’s BusinessReal Estate and Trusts & Estates practice groups with significant experience in the areas of mergers and acquisitions, business formation and succession planning, solar leasing and other real estate transactions, and estate and trust matters.

 In his business practice, Jake represents clients across many industries ranging from health care, professional services and institutional businesses to family farms and real estate investors.
 His representation includes a wide array of legal matters including mergers and acquisitions, business formations and succession planning, and general business advisement.
-He has successfully negotiated numerous small to mid-market M&A transactions on behalf of buyers and sellers alike.
+He has successfully negotiated numerous M&A transactions on behalf of buyers and sellers alike ranging in size and complexity.

 Jake also represents clients in various real estate transactions, including commercial real estate acquisitions, financing and leases.
 Most notably, Jake has extensive experience successfully negotiating leases for solar energy and battery storage facilities on behalf of landowners throughout Pennsylvania, as well as in other states in the Mid-Atlantic region, and is widely regarded as an expert on landowner considerations in the leasing and development processes of the solar energy industry.
 As a lecturer and panelist, he has presented on numerous occasions regarding solar development and ground leasing for organizations such as Pennsylvania State University, Cornell University and the Pennsylvania Bar Institute, and has had the honor of testifying as an invited panelist before the Pennsylvania Senate Agricultural and Rural Affairs Committee with respect to solar industry leasing practices and the impact of solar development on prime agricultural land.